Saint John Fraser

 - REMOVAL - taking out all pipework (except the 10 largest pipes), mechanical action systems, organ console, and all the pipe chests (the large boxes filled with rows of holes as seen in photos).
 This was completed from April 2-19, 2018.
 In addition, Saint John members will carry out a remodeling of the balcony steps, replacement of some tile and trim in the balcony, and insulating and drywalling over the exhaust grate on the back wall where some of the larger pipes of the organ will be relocated.

 - REPAIR & REPLACE - cleaning, repairing, or replacing of pipes; regulating and voicing of all pipes; construction of a new drawknob organ console; and construction of new pipe chests.
 This work will be done at Organ Supply Industries in Erie, PA from late-April into October.

 - REINSTALLATION - all new components will return to the church starting in early-October to be reinstalled.
 This will take roughly 6 weeks.
 There will be new pipe chests to install, roughly 2,300 pipes to place onto those chests, and some final voicing and tuning to be done.
 These systems will be controlled from a new, movable organ console with 3 manual keyboards and pedalboard.
 In addition to the winded pipe components, the organ will also contain some new digital voices and recording capability to allow for more flexibility of use.
-This final phase should be completed in November 2018.
+This final phase should be completed by summer 2019.